BND Hamburger Icon

 FYIDid you know

 This list does not include the EB-5 visa, which pertains only to foreign investment.
-For a complete list and step-by-step application details, visit the U.S. Citizenship and Immigration Services (USCIS) website.
+For a complete list of work visa types and step-by-step application details, visit the U.S. Citizenship and Immigration Services website.

 The H-1B is a special visa for temporary workers.
-You’ll need at least a bachelor’s degree to qualify in some cases, and it’s most often used for highly technical work.
+In some cases, you’ll need at least a bachelor’s degree to qualify, and it’s most often used for highly technical work.

-Kamal Bathla, managing director of Maestro Technologies, said his company acquired another company and now sponsors a few H-1 workers.
-He emphasized that these workers are usually only brought in when the company can’t find an American-born employee with the skills needed for a project.
-This makes the H-1B visas more applicable to highly skilled workers.
+Kamal Bathla, managing director of Maestro Technologies, explained that his company acquired another company and now sponsors several H-1 workers.
+He emphasized that these workers are typically hired when a company cannot find an American-born employee with the necessary skills for a project, making H-1B visas more relevant for highly skilled workers.

-“It is a difficult route,” she said.
-“When you’re a foreign national, and you want to get an H-1B for yourself or for your company in the U.S., that’s difficult. … They [the visas] all have a hurdle to overcome to do it.”
+“It is a difficult route,” King English cautioned.
+“When you’re a foreign national and you want to get an H-1B for yourself or for your company in the U.S., that’s difficult. … They [the visas] all have a hurdle to overcome to do it.”

 L-1A and L-1B

-The L-1 visa program is for company executives and “special skills” employees who need to be relocated to a company branch within the U.S. The L-1 visa can also be used to establish new branches of a foreign company in the U.S.
+The L-1 visa program is designed for company executives and employees with “special skills” who must relocate to a company branch within the U.S. The L-1 visa can also be used to establish new foreign company branches in the U.S.

-Like the L-1A visa, the L-1B has some fine print that’s important to review and understand before applying.
-In the case of the L-1B, the full USCIS definition of “specialized knowledge” includes knowledge of internal company processes, products, services, research, equipment, techniques or management.
+Both visa types have nuanced requirements and parameters.
+For example, for the L-1B visa, the full USCIS definition of “specialized knowledge” includes knowledge of internal company processes, products, services, research, equipment, techniques or management.

-Unless you’re looking to open a new company branch in the U.S., the L-1 program is for workers already employed by a company looking to send them to the U.S. for work.
-L-1 visas are similar to H-1B visas: The person interested in working in the U.S. must already be employed by a company with the means and corporate infrastructure to send them there.
+Unless you’re opening a new company branch in the U.S., the L-1 program is for workers already employed by a business that wants to send them to the U.S. for work.
+L-1 visas are similar to H-1B visas in that the applicant must already be employed by a company with the means and infrastructure to facilitate the transfer.

 E-1 and E-2

-E-1 and E-2 visas are for individuals looking to come to the U.S. to start a new business or join an existing one.
+These visas are for individuals seeking to come to the U.S. to start a new business or join an existing one.
 The E-1 visa is for “treaty traders,” while the E-2 is for “treaty investors.”
 You can read more about this distinction on the USCIS E-1 Treaty Traders page

-“The documentation required by the Department of State to show for a new office is just a high burden in terms of a five-year plan and showing the money you’ve already invested in the U.S. and how that money’s going to be used – all of those things,” she said.
+King English noted that E-1 and E-2 visas have extensive reporting requirements.
+“The documentation required by the Department of State to show for a new office is just a high burden in terms of a five-year plan and showing the money you’ve already invested in the U.S. and how that money’s going to be used — all of those things,” King English explained.
 “It’s not a straight path.”

-While the documentation may be extensive, it’s not impossible.
-The key is whether your country of origin has a treaty with the U.S. These visas also must be renewed every two years, depending on your specific situation.
+While the documentation may be extensive, it’s not insurmountable.
+The key is whether your country of origin has a treaty with the U.S. These visas must be renewed every two years, depending on your specific situation.

-Jalal Maqableh immigrated to the U.S. from Jordan and works as a business advisor for the Small Business Development Center in Shenandoah Valley, Virginia.
-He specializes in immigration entrepreneurship, particularly helping business owners new to the U.S. get their operations up and running.
+Jalal Maqableh, co-founder and principal partner at BLUE Box Strategy, immigrated to the U.S. from Jordan and now specializes in immigration entrepreneurship, helping business owners new to the U.S. get their operations up and running.
+He notes that having a viable business idea, identifying your customer base and maximizing your reach are crucial for success:

-Maqableh also said that it’s essential to do some research and speak with community experts and leaders to determine if a business idea makes sense in the U.S. He gave an example of an entrepreneur who wanted to start a copying center in his local community.
-While copy centers can be booming businesses in some countries, there’s little demand for copy center services in the U.S. because several businesses – such as Walmart and Staples – may already provide those services locally.
+• Determine market demand in the U.S.: Maqableh advises conducting research and speaking with community experts and leaders to determine if a business idea makes sense in the U.S. He cited an example of an entrepreneur who wanted to start a copying center in his local community.
+While copy centers can be booming businesses in some countries, there’s little demand for copy center services in the U.S. because several businesses, such as Walmart and Staples, may already provide those services locally.

 TipTip